-The schematic of Jack Caldwell's crossover which appeared with the review of Audio Concepts' Sapphire II speakers (SB 6/90, p.
+The schematic of lack Caldwell's crossover which appeared with the review of Audio Concepts' Sapphire Il speakers (SB 6/90, p.
 56) was printed in error.
 We remind readers that the actual values of the parts and the specific brands chosen are vital to the correct performance of the speaker system.
 The assembled crossover and other parts for the system are available at reasonable cost from Audio Concepts.
 The design itself is proprietary to Jack Caldwell and any commercial use is prohibited without a license from the designer.
-We apologize to Mr. Caldwell and regret the error. sure the two variations.
-The key point is that one of them produces a smooth curve above 10kHz like curve C and the other has the nasty impedance peak like that of curve B.
+We apologize to Mr. Caldwell and regret the error.